thijssmudde/Meteor-Bitcoin-RPC/Readme.md

 # Bitcoin RPC commands for Meteor

-Wrapper for RPC commands used for communicating with Bitcoin or Altcoin wallets.
+Wrapper for RPC commands used for communicating with Bitcoin or altcoin wallets.
 ```
 meteor add fullhdpixel:bitcoin
 ```